lumarama/foreachi/src/aws/serverless-websockets.md

 }
 ```

-It is always a good idea to create a separate module to handle database.
+It is not a bad idea to create a separate module to handle database.

 **src/db/connections.js**: